neiji93/Crypto-currency-project-1---Champo/README.md

  This is possible in physics to start with this formula first because of log(x).
 Now I have to create a folder OS/Logarithm/Scheduller/CeramicsAlternativesTwiceReuse.h because civil buildings were described by me in a former repository.
 I mean log(x) = 0 <=> -Inf.
 Then, exp(11^2) wiill never reach -Inf by intuition and then, ceramicsAlternatives can be reused as a scheduller or maybe somewhere else later.

+  last update.
+  i want use some files at cgi repository to add functions on this repository. more precisely, this is the multilayerdetectionby.hlsl it seems that we can use it on telecom projects too. i will do another telecom project. cheers.